Vivien Dean - Let Yourself Believe

 She bit the inside of her cheek to keep back the retort.
 They could go on like this all night if she didn’t put a stop to it right now.

 The room fell silent while Maddy turned her attention to the tiny fresco she’d spent the last three days cleaning.
-Though the small panel had been her joy when they had first received it at the museum, the colors now seemed flat and lifeless, devoid of the same type of light that filled Cash’s painting.
+Though the small panel had been her joy when it had first arrived at the museum, the colors now seemed flat and lifeless, devoid of the same type of light that filled Cash’s painting.
 Empty faces stared back at her, and she had to fight not to push the thing away and return to staring at the Fred and Ginger extravaganza.

 “What’s this?”